ImperialCollegeLondon/ci-best-practice/index.md

 To get up and running with CI there are two major choices to make:

-1. Which software/service you will use (we'll call this the `front-end`)
+1. Which software/service you will use (lets call this the `front-end`)
-1. Where the compute power for your CI jobs will come from (we'll call this the `back-end`)
+1. Where the compute power for your CI jobs will come from (lets call this the `back-end`)

 Both of these will be impacted by the individual circumstances and requirements of your project.
-We'll start by providing a high-level overview of the different options available then consider how the differing requirements of a project might influence or constrain your choices.
+A high-level overview of the different options available is provided below followed by discussion of how the differing requirements of a project might influence or constrain your choices.

 # CI Overview